ncbi/vadr/documentation/annotate.md

 input sequence files.
 Parallel mode is invoked with the `-p` option.
 By default, `v-annotate.pl` will consult the file `$VADRSCRIPTSDIR/vadr.qsubinfo` to read the command prefix and suffix for submitting jobs to the cluster.
-This file is set up to use Univa Grid Engine (UGE 8.5.5), but you can either modify this file to work with your own cluster or create a new file `<s>` and use the option `-q <s>` to read that file.
+This file is set up to use Univa Grid Engine (UGE 8.5.5) and specific flags used on the NCBI system, but you can either modify this file to work with your own cluster or create a new file `<s>` and use the option `-q <s>` to read that file.
 The `$VADRSCRIPTSDIR/vadr.qsubinfo` has comments at the top that explain the format of the file.
 Email eric.nawrocki@nih.gov for help.

 To repeat the above `v-annotate.pl` run in parallel mode, use this command: